-Ford Motor Company is a global automotive company headquartered in Michigan, USA.
+Ford Motor Company is a global automotive company headquartered in Dearborn, Michigan, USA.
 It manufactures and distributes automobiles across six continents.
 It is currently the fourth largest automaker in the world, based on the number of vehicles sold annually.
-With about 164,000 employees and about 90 plants worldwide, the company’s automotive brands include Ford and Lincoln.
-The company provides financial services like vehicle leases and loans through the Ford Motor Credit Company.
+With about 224,000 employees and about 90 plants worldwide, the company’s automotive brands include Ford and Lincoln.
+The company provides financial services such as vehicle leases and loans through the Ford Motor Credit Company.

 Ford's vehicle financing business, consisting of leased vehicles and vehicle loans has become the most valuable business segment, surpassing the international cars and trucks business of Ford.
 It has taken a big leap towards becoming the great cash cow for the company.
 The international cars and trucks business still holds an edge over the North American business segment for Ford.
 It's slightly more valuable than the combination of Ford's North America trucks and North America cars businesses.

 International vehicle market 3.5x larger than the North America vehicle market: